-- The requested drug is NOT being used in a footbath - The patient meets ONE of the following: - The requested drug is being prescribed for ANY of the following:
+- The requested drug is NOT being used in a footbath - The requested drug is being prescribed for ANY of the following: - Pityriasis versicolor - Tinea versicolor

-Itraconazole (Sporanox Capsules) PA Policy 280-A UDR 03-2024.docx
+Itraconazole (Sporanox Capsules) PA Policy UDR 03-2024.docx

 This document contains confidential and proprietary information of CVS Caremark and cannot be reproduced, distributed or printed without written permission from CVS Caremark.
 This document contains references to brand-name prescription drugs that are trademarks or registered trademarks of pharmaceutical manufacturers not affiliated with CVS Caremark.